onriv/voussoir/README.md

 ## Using the Program

-The program takes three basic arguments:
+The program takes five basic arguments:

-`./bookscan -i test_input.jpg output_left.jpg output_right.jpg`
+`./bookscan --input-image --page-height 10 --page-width 6 test_input.jpg output_left.jpg output_right.jpg`

-where test_input.jpg is the input file name, and the following two are the output file names.
+In this example, `test_input.jpg` is the input file name, and the final two arguments are the output file names.
+The page is 10 units high and 6 units wide (these can be inches or any other unit -- what matters is their relation to each other).
+If you do not specify a height and width, they will default to 9.5 and 6, respectively.

+Run `./bin/bookscan --help` to see additional options for making cropping adjustments to each edge of each page, and for specifying that you only want to process a left page or right page (vs. both pages).

 ### Debugging using a Webcam